What are the Foreign Students’ Secretariat’s office hours? And where?

 What am I to do if I am late with my payment?
 What if my tuition fee arrived but is not complete and I received written notice on it?

 Students with tuition deficiency will be contacted by the Foreign Students’ Secretariat.
-Following receipt of a written notice, exactly indicating the missing amount, you will be required to make a cash transfer at any MKB Bank branch.
-If you are unable to initiate a cash transfer because the amount missing is significant and should be wired, then you must immediately start processing wire of the missing amount at your home bank.
+Following receipt of a written notice, exactly indicating the missing amount, you will be required to make the transfer.

-If you are unsure how much you need to pay or have questions regarding financial arrangements, payment methods, etc., please contact College International at +36-1-413-3012 or email@example.com
+If you are unsure how much you need to pay or have questions regarding financial arrangements, payment methods, etc., please contact your registrar.

 How do I transfer tuition so that the exact amount shows up in the account of the academic program?